nielspeen/peendev-markdown/README.md

 ## Changelog

 v1.0.1
  * Use built-in Markdown renderer.
+(You should remove the azrcrv-markdown plug-in).
  * Support Markdown in comments.

 v1.0.0 Initial release.